pixelnest/pixelnest.github.io/tutorials/2d-game-unity/deployment/index.md

 This will produce an HTML page with the game embed in.
 This is the first and simplest way to distribute your game, you just have to host the two files on the Internet.

 [ ![The web version][web_result]][web_result]

-(See that the menu is not wide enough for this resolution.
-Easy to change, I didn't see it until I deployed)

 ## Player Settings